Finally, some time for revising at your own pace. But how should you use it?

-“It was the chance to learn everything required for the exam in my own time, exactly how I wanted to do it, at what speed I wanted to do it” says Nirgilis.
+“It was the chance to learn everything required for the exam in my own time, exactly how I wanted to do it, at what speed I wanted to do it,” says Nirgilis.

 Staying at home isn’t necessarily your best bet.
-“I know I'd procrastinate all day” says Kangie.
-“I definitely feel more productive at college!” explains EraseMeElysion.
+“I know I'd procrastinate all day,” says Kangie.

-Choose your friends
+2. Choose your friends wisely

-Make sure you’re surrounded by people who are there to support you.
+During study leave, make sure you’re surrounded by people who are there to support you.
 Don’t get drawn in by the panickers or the braggers who will drain your energy and demotivate you.

 It’s also good not to compare with your friends where you are with your revision.
 “It often ends up in comparing how much people have done and that's just unnecessary stress!” says Peaches and Cream.

-Look after yourself
+3. Look after yourself

 It’s really important that you take good care of yourself during study leave.
-That means eating healthily, getting enough sleep and generally taking care of your wellbeing.
+This means eating healthily, getting enough sleep and generally taking care of your wellbeing.
 Don’t let your revision take over your whole life as you’ll burn out.

-Make a plan
+4. Make a plan

 Make sure you’ve either got a plan or a revision checklist so that you know exactly what you need to revise.
 If you just dive in you might find that you’ve forgotten something important and it’ll be too late to revise it properly.